Do you know what time of year it is?

 Don’t be that person who answers the door without any treats in the house.
 That’s a sure way to open your house up to vandalism from bitter trick or treaters.
 Stock up or lock down.

 Cars are an easy target for Halloween hooligans.
 Eggs, whipped cream and toilet paper are often used on cars which is hysterical for everyone involved except you.

 If you don’t have a garage or cannot hide your car, you can try decorating your car with Halloween decorations.

 Similar to how graffiti artists won’t graffiti a painted wall drawing, trick or treaters won’t vandalise a car that embraces the Halloween spirit.

 3. Bring your pets inside

-On the other hand, if your pet is overly-friendly it could become the trick or treaters new mascot.
+On the other hand, if your pet is nice and friendly, what the hell, get them involved.